Index for a Model of 3d-3d Correspondence for Plumbed 3-Manifolds: Supersymmetric index of a 3d theory on for plumbed 3-manifolds

 Though we will focus on the case that $t=1$, we give some remarks on the case that $t$ is not turned off.
 When $t \neq 1$, each end of the edge gives different contributions.
-So we may consider that the edge has information of a direction, for example, with arrow from $\Phi_{R=0,N}^0$ with $U(1)_t$ charge 0 to $\Phi_{R=0,D}^-$ with charge $-1$.
+So we may consider that the edge has information of a direction, for example, with arrow from $\Phi_{R=0,N}^0$ with $U(1)_t$ charge 0 to $\Phi_{R=0,D}^-$ with $U(1)_t$ charge $-1$.
 Accordingly, depending on how we attach the edges to the vertex, the homological block and the index are different.
 For example, when $\text{deg}(v)=1$, such a vertex $v$ corresponds to a vector multiplet $V_N$ if the arrow goes in to the vertex.
 Or if the arrow goes out from the vertex, such a vertex corresponds to a vector multiplet $V_N$ with $\Phi_{R=2,N}^{+}$ and $\Phi_{R=0,N}^{0}$ where the contribution only from $\Phi_{R=2,N}^{+}$ is left in the integrand.
 This is similar for the vertex with other degrees.
-But as will be discussed below, when considering invariance under the 3d Kirby moves, only certain types of pluming graphs are allowed, so when $t$ is turned on, there is a limitation, which is one of reasons why we call $T[M_3]$ discussed in this paper as an effective description.
-We note that when $t$ is set to 1, contributions from $\Phi_{R=0,D}^{-}$ and $\Phi_{R=0,N}^{0}$ to the index are the same up to an overall factor so we don't distinguish the arrows.
+But as will be discussed below, when considering invariance under the 3d Kirby moves, only certain types of pluming graphs with arrows are allowed when $t \neq 1$.
+So when $t$ is turned on, there is a limitation, which is one of reasons why we call $T[M_3]$ discussed in this paper as an effective description.
+We note that when $t$ is set to 1, contributions from $\Phi_{R=0,D}^{-}$ and $\Phi_{R=0,N}^{0}$ to the index are the same up to an overall factor so we don't distinguish the directions of arrows.

-We also note that when $M_3$ allows a $U(1)$ action, it is possible to have the homological block or the superconformal index, \textit{i.e.} the supersymmetric index, with $t$ turned on, but for general $M_3$ that doesn't have such an action, general $t$ would not be allowed in the supersymmetric index \cite{Witten-M5knots}.
-However, it may be turned on just to track the homological grading of the Hilbert space of BPS states.
+We also note that when $M_3$ is a Seifert manifold, which admits a semi-free $U(1)$ action, there is an additional $U(1)$ global symmetry, which is denoted by $U(1)_t$ in this paper, and it is possible to have the homological block or the supersymmetric index on $S^2 \times_q S^1$ with the homological variable turned on, which is related to $t$ via ``homological-flavor locking" \cite{AS-refinedCS, Gukov-Putrov-Vafa, Gukov-Pei-Putrov-Vafa}.
+For general $M_3$ that doesn't have such an action, there is no $U(1)$ global symmetry, and a general homological variable other than 1 would not be allowed in the supersymmetric index \cite{Witten-M5knots}.
+So, in principle, $t$ can be turned on in this work when a plumbed 3-manifold is a Seifert manifold.
+But we may just turn on $t$ for the case of general plumbed 3-manifolds and see what we get.